-The voice on the phone said, "did you hear about Elaine?”
-I replied "no, what happen", she continued to explain that Elaine had died, she had committed suicide.
-My heart sank deep and sadness prevailed my countenance.
-My heart ached with pain and to this day I am still sad about the life of Elaine.
+The voice on the phone said, “Did you hear about Elaine?”
+I replied, “No, what happened?”
+She explained that Elaine had died and that she had committed suicide.
+My heart sank deep, and sadness prevailed over my countenance.
+My heart ached with pain, and to this day, I am still sad about the life of Elaine.

-Elaine was a sweet girl, she was very pretty with her long blonde hair and perfect build but yet as pretty as she was she had some deep rooted pain that would often come out of her.
-Her pain usually came our in the form of rage after a few drinks.
-Looking back now I can see the pain she was carrying around.
-We often talked but the root of her pain was never reveled to me.
+Elaine was a sweet girl.
+She was beautiful with long blonde hair and a perfect build.
+Yet as pretty as she was, she had some deep-rooted pain that would often come out of her.
+Her pain usually came out in the form of rage after a few drinks.
+Looking back now, I recognize the pain she was carrying around.
+We often talked, but she never revealed the root of her pain to me.

-For Elaine it began in high school as it does with most teens.
-She was part of the "smoking area" crowd and ranked high in this group.
-Elaine was the one in the group that would call out anyone at anytime.
-Saying a few choice words to explain herself, but away from that she was as sweet and gentle as any one woman could ever be.
-Her smile was beautiful and she attracted many of the guys in the group.
-One was a friend of mine.
-His name is David.
+For Elaine, it began in high school, as it often does with teenagers.
+She was part of the smoking area crowd and ranked high in this group.
+Elaine was the one in the group that would call out anyone and say a few choice words to explain herself.
+But apart from that, she was as sweet and gentle as any one woman could ever be.
+Her smile was beautiful, and she attracted many of the guys in the group.
+One of them was my friend, David.

-Keep in mind before you go all judgmental on me, both David and I were in our late teens and had no idea of what life was about but like most teens thought we knew it all.
-I was proud that David entrusted me enough to hold his story, a story as you can guess would rock the high school and all of the families involved.
+Before you go all judgmental on me, both David and I were in our late teens and had no idea of what life was.
+But like most teens, we thought we knew it all.
+I was proud that David trusted me enough to hold his story, a story that would rock the high school and all the families involved.
 I was careful to guard it and not tell anyone.
-Even to this day only a hand full know this story.
-I am not even sure if my best friend Amy knows.
+Even to this day, only a few of my friends know this story.
+I am not even sure if my best friend, Amy, knows.
 We never talk about Elaine.

-David and Elaine married and they had a son.
-This rocked the entire community of this small town.
-I was excited for David, he seemed to be happy but inside I think he was torn.
+David and Elaine married, and they had a son.
+This shook up the entire community in this small town.
+I was excited for David because he seemed to be happy.
+But inside, I think he was torn.

-As you would expect the marriage didn't last long.
-Elaine would end up back at the lake and David joined the Army searching for a better life.
+As you would expect, the marriage didn't last long.
+Elaine ended up back at the lake, and David joined the Army, searching for a better life.
 He later remarried and then divorced again.

-You see David's pain was as deep as Elaine's.
+David's pain was as deep as Elaine's.
 The root of his pain has never been addressed.
-He had only been treated for his symptoms as we all had been back then.
-The reason I know this is I was able to meet with David last year and talk about this deep rotted pain that only Jesus can take away.
+He had only been treated for his symptoms, as we all had been back then.
+I was able to meet with David last year and talk about this deep-rooted pain that only Jesus can take away.
 We will hold David's story for another chapter.